Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/texture_paint/introduction.rst

    using its UV map to transfer the colors to the faces of the mesh.
 #.
 Paint the mesh in the 3D View, and let Blender use the currently selected UV map to update the UV Texture
    (see :ref:`Projection Painting <painting-texture-index>`).
 #.
-Use any image-editing (paint) program to create an image.
+Use any image editing program to create an image.
    In the UV/Image Editor, select the UV Texture and load the image.
    Blender will then use that texture's UV map to transfer the colors to the faces of the mesh.